 In December 2019, the Trilateral Cyber Security Commission published its first report: National Security Strategy for 5G: Findings & Recommendations on Meeting the 5G Challenge.

-We are excited to announce that the U.S. Commissioners will present National Security Strategy for 5G: Findings & Recommendations on Meeting the 5G Challenge at the prestigious RSA Conference on February 25, 2020, in San Francisco.
+On February 25, 2020, the U.S. Commissioners presented their report at the prestigious RSA Conference in San Francisco.
 A link to the event page is here.

 Admiral Dennis Blair (Ret.), Distinguished Senior Fellow (NonResident), Sasakawa Peace Foundation USA